GrapheneOS/platform_system_extras/simpleperf/doc/scripts_reference.md

 ### Profile from launch of an application

 Sometimes we want to profile the launch-time of an application.
-To support this, we added --app in the record command.
-The --app option sets the package name of the Android application to profile.
+To support this, we added `--app` in the record command.
+The `--app` option sets the package name of the Android application to profile.
 If the app is not already running, the record command will poll for the app process in a loop with an interval of 1ms.
-So to profile from launch of an application, we can first start the record command with --app, then start the app.
+So to profile from launch of an application, we can first start the record command with `--app`, then start the app.
 Below is an example.

 ```sh
 $ ./run_simpleperf_on_device.py record